RedisLabs/redislabs-docs/content/rs/faqs/_index.md

 {{% /expand%}}

 {{%expand "What client can I use to connect to the databases in Redis Enterprise Software?" %}}
-Redis Enterprise Software (RES) works with any standard Redis client.
+Redis Enterprise Software (RS) works with any standard Redis client.
-Use your existing Redis client and code, as they work directly against a RES cluster.
-You point your existing standard Redis client and code connection string at the RES cluster, then scale on the RES cluster as you need.
+Use your existing Redis client and code, as they work directly against a RS cluster.
+You point your existing standard Redis client and code connection string at the RS cluster, then scale on the RS cluster as you need.
 {{% /expand%}}